 Finally we run a non-parametric estimation of the price levels implied by the two models and income per-capita.
-We then compare the two estimates with the one obtained using prices from the PWT.Fig.
-9.1 shows the fitted values of the non-parametric estimation of the price-income relation, where prices are given by Eq.
-(5): I am able to confirm the strictly positive relation predicted by the Balassa-Samuelson hypothesis.
+We then compare the two estimates with the one obtained using prices from the PWT.
+Figure 9.1 shows the fitted values of the non-parametric estimation of the price-income relation, where prices are given by equation (5): I am able to confirm the strictly positive relation predicted by the Balassa-Samuelson hypothesis.

-However, Fig. 9.2 shows that the price implied by the "BS+" hypothesis allows for more flexibility in the price-income relation and can generate a negative pattern at low levels of development.
+However, Figure 9.2 shows that the price implied by the "BS+" hypothesis allows for more flexibility in the price-income relation and can generate a negative pattern at low levels of development.
+Therefore, by taking into account that countries are at a different stage of their process of structural transformation, I am able to match better the actual pattern of the data reported in Figure 9.3.